Family name: Restionaceae R. Brown

 capsulecapsule:

-2D shape—widest point is toward one end of the fruit, the other end tapers sharply to a pointed end, angledangular:
+2D shape—widest point is toward one end of the fruit, the other end tapers sharply to a pointed end

 2D shape—having sides that meet at acute or obtuse angles